realtime-sanitizer/rtsan/README.md

 The recommended way to use RTSan is to use it with LLVM 20 directly, as described elsewhere in this document.
 The rest of this section describes a hack which may or may not continue to work in the future.

-If you are in a position where you cannot use this compiler, and instead rely on AppleClang or GCC, you can still use RTSan by directly linking in the runtime.
+If you are in a position where you cannot use this compiler and instead rely on AppleClang or GCC, you can still use RTSan by directly linking in the runtime in directly.

-To do so, build the RTSan runtime by following the instructions in the [official docs](https://clang.llvm.org/docs/RealtimeSanitizer.html).
+First, build the RTSan runtime by following the instructions in the [official docs](https://clang.llvm.org/docs/RealtimeSanitizer.html).

 From there, find the RTSan runtime library:
 ```